 The United States has always been a diverse society.
-By the middle of the 19th century, it contained so many people from so many lands that novelist Herman Melville exclaimed, "You cannot spill a drop of American blood without spilling the blood of the whole world."21
+In 1673 a visitor to what is now New York City was astonished to find that 18 languages were spoken among the city's 8,000 inhabitants.
+By the middle of the 19th century, so many people from so many lands had come to the United States that novelist Herman Melville exclaimed, "You cannot spill a drop of American blood without spilling the blood of the whole world."23